-In financial year 2021 ('FY21') we continued to reap the rewards of delivering in this environment, strengthening our customer patronage and trust.
-Through the year, ReadyTech continued to demonstrate the foundational role our products play in helping our customer be successful - including supporting them in areas such as online learning, digital employee onboarding and engagement, and many more - proving that we have the right strategy and capabilities to deliver for them.
-Customers appreciate the vertical focus which both delivers software specifically designed for their business and enables them to readily configure and integrate with our flexible platforms.
+In Financial Year 2021 (FY21) we continued to reap the rewards of delivering in this environment, strengthening our customer patronage and trust.
+Through the year, ReadyTech continued to demonstrate the foundational role our products play in helping our customer to be successful - including supporting them in areas such as online learning, digital employee onboarding and engagement, and more - proving that we have the right strategy and capabilities to deliver for them.

+Our customers appreciate ReadyTech's vertical focus which both delivers software specifically designed for their business, and enables them to readily configure and integrate with our flexible platforms.

-The strength of the Group's cloud Software-as-a-Service ('SaaS') offering has also continued to attract new, higher value enterprise customers across our key vertical market segments.
+The strength of the Group's cloud Software-as-a-Service (SaaS) offering has also continued to attract new, higher value enterprise customers across our key vertical market segments.
 ReadyTech's ongoing programs to upsell and cross-sell our technology products are delivering greater value to customers and, as a result, gaining a larger share of wallet.
 Our technology solutions are now helping more and more companies deliver better results across more vertical markets.